airbnb/streamalert/.github/PULL_REQUEST_TEMPLATE.md

-to: @airbnb/streamalert-maintainers
+to:
-cc: <optional-cc-to-specific-users>
+cc: @airbnb/streamalert-maintainers
-size: small|medium|large
+related to:
-resolves #<related-issue-goes-here>
+resolves:

 ## Background

-Context for the change
+Reason for the change

 ## Changes